 Summer is usually too hot for most people to climb the mountain.
 You’ll be out in the open once you are on the plateau so bring protective clothing and sunscreen if you are in the area during this time.
 A day hike into Water Canyon can be done at any time of the year since much of it is in the shade.

 Hiking up Water Canyon to the summit will take most of a day for the average person.
 I started hiking in the morning and got back to the trailhead as the sun was setting in Water Canyon.
-My hiking speed is not fast so there is no problem climbing the mountain in one day.
+My hiking speed is not fast so there isn't an issue for hiking this mountain in one day.

 Day Hiking Gear: Bring basic day hiking essentials.
 You'll need food and water for a full day of hiking in the sun.
 For footwear, all you will need are hiking boots since the scrambling is on fairly easy slickrock.
 Your feet may get a little wet in Water Canyon and your boots will be full of sand when hiking on the plateau.
 I suggest having good navigational skills and bringing a topomap.
 A GPS is optional.